 For domain management across multiple registrars: Start with oso95/domain-suite-mcp — it’s the only server that unifies Porkbun, Namecheap, GoDaddy, and Cloudflare in one interface.

-For Cloudflare DNS: Use the official cloudflare/mcp server (Code Mode) or ry-ops/cloudflare-mcp-server for DNS-focused operations.
+For Cloudflare DNS: Use the official cloudflare/mcp server (392 stars, Code Mode) or ry-ops/cloudflare-mcp-server for DNS-focused operations.
 See our Cloudflare MCP review (4.5/5).

-For single-registrar management: The best options are spaceship-mcp (47 tools, most record types), joachimBrindeau/domain-mcp for Dynadot (106 API actions), and major/porkbun-mcp for Porkbun (safety-first with read-only defaults).
+For single-registrar management: The best options are NameSilo’s official MCP (80+ methods, the most complete official registrar MCP), spaceship-mcp (48 tools, dynamic mode, most record types), joachimBrindeau/domain-mcp for Dynadot (108 API actions), and korobkov-v/porkbun-mcp for Porkbun (safety-first with --get-muddy flag and dry-run support).

-For WHOIS and availability checking: rinadelph/domain-mcp requires zero API keys and covers availability, WHOIS, DNS records, and SSL in one package.
+For WHOIS and availability checking: rinadelph/domain-mcp (~51 stars) requires zero API keys and covers availability, WHOIS, DNS records, and SSL in one package.
+Instant Domain Search MCP is the fastest option for pure availability checks.

-Reviewed March 2026 by ChatForest.
+Reviewed March 2026, refreshed April 2026 by ChatForest.
 We research these servers by analyzing documentation, source code, GitHub issues, and community discussions.
 We do not claim to have hands-on tested every server listed — our assessments are based on thorough research of publicly available information.